Paratrechina: Mutualism

 Some species of Paratrechina have been reported to engage in mutualistic association with caterpillars of Eurybia elvina, a metalmark butterfly.
 The ants are attracted to the tentacle nectary organ of the caterpillars, which produces exudates rich in sugar and amino acids.
 The ants are thought to provide protection to the caterpillars against natural enemies in return for this source of nutrition.
-However, it is important to note that this observation was made in 1987, long before major taxonomic changes to the genus in 2010.
+This observation was made in 1987, long before major taxonomic changes to the genus in 2010.
 The publication that describes this mutualistic behavior does not specify which Paratrechina species engaged in this behavior, and the only Paratrechina species currently known from Mexico, where this behavior was documented, is the exotic pest, the longhorn crazy ant (Paratrechina longicornis.).
 All other species in Mexico that were thought to be Paratrechina at the time of this publication (1987) are now classified as Nylanderia species.
 While it is possible that at least one of the species tending Eurybia elvina was Paratrechina longicornis, this is impossible to confirm from the original publication.

 Twenty-seven genera of Actinomycetota have been found in association with Paratrechina longicornis colonies and the soils surrounding their nests.
 These microorganisms often provide benefits to insects by protecting them from pathogens.